How do I import orders from a spreadsheet (.CSV)?

 Next, you will need to upload a formatted .CSV file containing the deliveries that you wish to import.

-If you need a fresh template, download this sample spreadsheet as a starting template for creating your orders list and exporting the needed .CSV file.
+If you need a fresh template, download this sample spreadsheet template (available as an .XLSX template or a .CSV template) as a starting point for creating your orders list.

 Your CSV file must include a header row, must contain at least one column where the delivery addresses for each stop or order are provided in the following format: Street Number and Name, Unit Number (if applicable), City, State/Province (if applicable), Country (e.g. 123 Main Street, San Francisco, CA, 94110, United States).

-Here's a sample of how this looks like:
+Here's a sample of what this looks like:

 If you have a spreadsheet already, "Save As..." or Export your spreadsheet as a CSV file (e.g. Comma-separated values (.csv, current sheet) for creating the file that you need to upload.